yavuztas/yavuztas.github.io/_posts/2019-06-22-object-oriented-programming-and-solid-principles.markdown

 }
 {% endhighlight %}

 You can check the source code for this sample over [here](https://github.com/yavuztas/java-solid-principles/blob/master/src/main/java/dev/yavuztas/samples/solid/srp/LoginManager.java){:target="blank"}.

-Besides you can read [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle){:target="blank"} over on Wikipedia for further details.
+Besides, you can read [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle){:target="blank"} over on Wikipedia for further details.

 #### Open Closed Principle
 Open Closed Principle in software programming simply means that an ideal software application should be open for extensions but closed for modifications.
 Doing **modification** here is thought for changing the existing codes of pre-made modules, classes, etc. On the other hand, what is mentioned when we say **extension** is adding new classes, modules or even functions without touching the rest of the codebase.